 Security challenges of working from home

-In addition to the challenges of working from home due to different work styles, different industry types or lack of face-to-face contact, we have to keep in mind that taking our work home imposes serious security risks.
+In addition to the challenges of working from home due to different work styles, different industry types, or lack of face-to-face contact, we have to keep in mind that taking our work home can cause serious security risks.

-Taking your business computer home can result in data loss or data theft since there is no way to supervise and monitor the conditions in your home.
-There is also a lack of the usual built-in security measures.
+Taking a work computer home can result in data loss or data theft since there is a lack of the usual built-in security measures.

-It raised quite a few concerns.
+It raises quite a few concerns.
 Who has access to your home office?
 How safe is your network?
 Can someone steal your laptop?

-The most important thing to remember is that you can take a lot of measures to avoid those risks by simply being responsible and on alert.
+The most important thing to remember is that you can avoid those risks by simply being responsible and on alert.

 3 most common security challenges

-Moreover, when having a number of employees work from home, it is inevitable that some of those employees will ignore the recommended security measures and work from outside of their home and connect to public Wi-Fi networks that are a perfect entry point for data theft or unauthorized monitoring of internet traffic.
+Moreover, when having a number of employees working from home, it is inevitable that some of those employees will ignore the recommended security measures.

 2. Phishing scams

-Hackers will more likely intensify their fraudulent activities in the near future, including phishing campaigns, relying on people being more concerned with Coronavirus.
+Hackers will more likely intensify their fraudulent activities in the near future, including phishing campaigns.

-Phishing scams are fraudulent activities aimed at stealing or (pishing) your personal information, like password, ID details, bank account details, credit card details, and others.
+Phishing scams are aimed at stealing your personal information, like password, ID details, bank account details, credit card details, and others.

-Hackers are already trying to take advantage of the COVID-19 outbreak to deliver malware, steal bank details and more, while Coronavirus-themed phishing attacks and hacking campaigns are on the rise.
+Hackers are already trying to take advantage of the COVID-19 outbreak to deliver malware, steal bank details, and more- Coronavirus-themed phishing attacks and hacking campaigns are on the rise.